bluesky-social/atproto/docs/specs/xrpc.md

 #### `502` A request to upstream failed

 The execution of the procedure depends on a call to another server which has failed.
-Expecations:

-- `Content-Type` header must be `application/json`.
-- Response body must match the [UpstreamError](#upstreamerror) schema.

 #### `503` Not enough resources